bytefair/vanilli/readme.md

 2. Set up your theme options.
 Loading order is pretty clear in functions.php.
 Things listed as optional are optional and can be entirely removed whereas functionality listed as required will break the theme if removed.
+3. You probably want to install the Theme Unit Test import which can be downloaded at http://codex.wordpress.org/Theme_Unit_Test.
+Tons of details regarding theme testing can be found here.
+You should use the imported posts as a sample blog to make sure you don't miss any important cases.
-3. Once theme functionality is set, you will probably want to address the CSS stack.
+4. Once theme functionality is set, you will probably want to address the CSS stack.
 Start with sass/main.scss to see how code is loaded.
 If you're doing a totally custom site, you probably want to delete the optional CSS.
 Skeleton CSS provides a wonderful coherent framework to operate with and only requires a few